mauricerenck/kirby-podcaster/README.md

 * ✅ Tracking of episodes/feeds using Matomo
 * ✅ Tracking of episodes using PodTrac
 * ✅ Statistics view in Panel
+* ✅ Prefill fields from your ID3 data

 ### Planned